Is Colombia Interfering In The U.S. Election In Florida – With Tactics It Exported To Florida?

 But it turns out it’s not just U.S. conservatives who are pushing that line of disinformation for the benefit of President Trump’s re-election campaign.
 Conservative elected officials in Colombia are also helping drum up the falsehood that Biden is a clone of left-wing Latin American dictators like the late Hugo Chávez.

 In these uncertain times, you can rely on WLRN to keep you current on local news and information.
 Your support is what keeps WLRN strong.
 Please become a member today.
 Donate Now.
 Thank you.

-Arguably the loudest is right-wing Colombian Senator María Fernanda Cabal, who makes social media videos endorsing Trump and writes Biden-bashing op-eds on Colombian websites like "Periódico Debate," which are popular with Colombian and Latino expats.
+Among the loudest are right-wing Colombian Senators Carlos Felip Mejía and María Fernanda Cabal, who make social media videos endorsing Trump and write Biden-bashing op-eds on Colombian websites like "Periódico Debate," which are popular with Colombian and Latino expats.

 In one article Cabal even suggests Biden's lead over Trump in national polls is his political dividend from the the COVID-19 pandemic — because, as she tells it, the virus "was hatched" in communist China for the benefit of liberal politicians.

 But several other conservative Colombian officials have joined the Biden-is-a-Bolshevik fright campaign aimed at Florida Latinos — and at aiding the kindred spirit they see in Trump.

 “You can call it disinformation, but these are opinions anyone's entitled to have,” argues Colombian Congressman Juan David Vélez, who has the special assignment of representing Colombians living abroad — especially the estimated 1 million Colombians living here in Florida.

 Vélez himself has dual Colombian-U.S. citizenship.
 He splits his time between Bogotá and Miami – and he’s not shy about blurring the line between Colombian and U.S. politics, or about endorsing Trump and other Republican candidates like Maria Elvira Salazar.